 |

-A lot of slaves worked very hard to learn to read, write, and do math.
+A lot of enslaved people worked very hard to learn to read, write, and do math.
 This was illegal in most states, but some learned anyway.
-In Maryland, it was not illegal for slaves to learn to read and write, but whites were discouraged from teaching them.
-Sometimes slaves learned from each other or from free blacks.
+In Maryland, it was not illegal for enslaved people to learn to read and write, but whites were discouraged from teaching them.
+Sometimes enslaved people learned from each other or from free blacks.
 Sometimes, white people taught them.

 Frederick Douglass believed that the ability to read and write was the first step towards freedom.